afroisalreadyinu/stashpy/README.md

-Stashpy aims to be a replacement for Logstash.
-It is not ready for use yet.
-It is Python 3 only.
+Stashpy aims to be a Python 3 replacement for Logstash.
+It is still in development.

 ## Installing

-Stashpy is not on pypi, so you need to clone this repo and install it in a virtualenv.
+Stashpy is [on PyPI](https://pypi.python.org/pypi/stashpy), so you can simply install it as a dependency, or with `pip install stashpy`.

 ## Usage